thumbnail image

 Slide to view more >

-The sun warms up the central atrium, creating a thermal stack effect.
+Kathmandu's subtropical climate, in spite of its altitude and distant snow capped mountains, does mean that the valley and its surrounds gets hot and sticky in the summer.
+Rai House is designed to leverage passive cooling as the sun warms up the central atrium, creating a thermal stack effect.
 Operable windows left open allow warm air to escape and cool air to be drawn in from the shady north-facing planting beds and raingardens.

 COLD, DRY WINTERS